andremrezende/awesome-ti/README.md

 # Awesome TI [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)]
-A collection of awesome study resources for learners of TI. <br/>
+A collection of awesome study resources for learners of IT. <br/>
 Please read the [contributing guidelines](contributing.md) if you wish to contribute.

 ## Contents